A concurrent global-local numerical method for multiscale parabolic equations: Introduction

-where $\eta(K)$ measures the pollution caused by the local region $K$, which also appears for multiscale elliptic equations~\cite{huang_concurrent_2018}.
-We achieve this improvement with the aid of a Galerkin projection operator~\eqref{eq:glocalProj} onto the finite element space for an auxiliary elliptic problem with numerical coefficient, not the projection for original parabolic equations~\eqref{eq:u} like in~\cites{mingAnalysisHeterogeneousMultiscale2007,Eckhardt:2023fully}.
+where $\eta(K)$ measures the pollution caused by the local region $K$, which also appears in multiscale elliptic equations~\cite{huang_concurrent_2018}.
+We achieve this improvement with the aid of a Galerkin projection operator~\eqref{eq:glocalProj} onto the finite element space for an auxiliary elliptic problem, not the projection for original parabolic equations~\eqref{eq:u} in~\cite{mingAnalysisHeterogeneousMultiscale2007,Eckhardt:2023fully}.

-Since we only concentrate on the microscopic information on a local region $K_0$, we shall only expect the convergence of this concurrent scheme to the multiscale solution $u^\varepsilon$ in an interior energy norm.
-Studies for interior energy error estimates can trace back to~\cite{nitsche_interior_1974,Bramble:1975maximum} for approximating second order elliptic equations on quasi-uniform meshes.
+Since we only concentrate on the microscopic information on a local region $K_0$, we expect the convergence of this concurrent scheme to the multiscale solution $u^\varepsilon$ in an interior energy norm.
+Studies for interior energy error estimates can be traced back to~\cite{nitsche_interior_1974,Bramble:1975maximum} for approximating second order elliptic equations on quasi-uniform meshes.
 Later, similar results have been proven on shape-regular meshes in~\cite{demlow_local_2011} using a novel superapproximation result.
 They found that the interior $H^1$-error may be bounded by a local approximation term plus a global pollution term, like $\mathcal{O}(h+H^2/d)$.
-These results are useful to analyze several local and parallel algorithms such as two-grid methods for elliptic type equations~\cites{jinchao2001local,Wang:2023local}.
+These results are useful to analyze several local and parallel algorithms such as two-grid methods for elliptic type equations~\cite{jinchao2001local,Wang:2023local}.